Upskilling? We facilitate 30% Funding Grant towards the cost of the course. Click Learn More form to leave your details.

-ISM Training Services specialise in providing accredited training for both private and business customers to ensure they can provide quality Forklift training to their staff.
-This course is suitable for those who wish to become qualified as a Forklift Instructor.
+ISM Training Services specialize in providing accredited training for private and business customers to ensure they can provide quality Forklift training to their staff.
+This course suits those who wish to become qualified as a Forklift Instructors.
 Read our forklift Frequently Asked Questions or learn more about our Forklift Training Courses.

-The course is suitable for experienced Forklift Operators or Safety Trainers who wish to add to their training portfolio.
+The course suits experienced Forklift Operators or Safety Trainers who wish to add to their training portfolio.
 An RTITB Instructor holds an internationally recognised qualification in providing forklift training courses to prepare and examine operators for the working environment.
-The ideal candidate should have sufficient experience and skill in operating a forklift truck and be of a confident nature.
-The course takes place over 10 days excluding weekends.
+The ideal candidate should have sufficient experience and skill in operating a forklift truck and be confident.
+The course takes place over ten days, excluding weekends.

 Who Should Attend?

 This is an intensive 10 Day programme that requires significant study.
 The ideal candidate should have sufficient experience and skill in operating a forklift truck.
 The course is externally examined by an RTITB examiner, which is included in the overall cost.
 Study material and training notes are also included as part of the programme.

 The RTITB independently assesses all trainees and will receive an RTITB instructor certificate upon completing the course.
 The training provides the qualification for the newly qualified instructor to certify training and instruct novice and experienced operators.
 On completion of this course, participants will be able to:

 - Plan, prepare and present forklift instruction

 - Conduct and mark theoretical tests

 - Issue certificates to operators upon completion of training

 - Be thoroughly familiar with RTITB standards